-- Offers customer support by phone, webchat and/or through local agents
+- Customer support by phone, webchat and/or through local agents

-Check out customer reviews to learn more about how the company handles complaints and claims.
+You can check out customer reviews to learn more about how the company handles complaints and claims.
 J.D.
-Power releases a study rating the top home insurance companies according to customer satisfaction.
+Power releases a study each year ranking the top home insurance companies according to customer satisfaction.
 In addition, AM Best is a good source of financial strength ratings.
-Narrow down your list of homeowners insurance companies to three to five insurers for comparison.
+Most insurance professionals recommend you narrow down your list of homeowners insurance companies to three to five insurers for comparison.

-The same type of home insurance coverage varies in price based on the company and the number of discounts offered.
-Therefore, it is a smart move to get quotes from different home insurance companies.
+The same type of home insurance coverage may vary in price based on the company and the number of discounts offered.
+Therefore, it may be a smart move to get quotes from different home insurance companies.
 Getting quotes is free — all it will cost you is time.
-Grab your list of insurance providers you researched and visit their webpages to get an online quote or call them to speak with a licensed agent.
+You can grab your list of insurance providers you researched and visit their webpages to get an online quote or call them to speak with a licensed agent.